Going to Mars with Python using poliastro¶

 In this example we’re going to draw the trajectory of the mission Mars Science Laboratory (MSL), which carried the rover Curiosity to the surface of Mars in a period of something less than 9 months.

 Note: This is a very simplistic analysis which doesn’t take into account many important factors of the mission, but can serve as an starting point for more serious computations (and as a side effect produces a beautiful plot at the end).

 First of all, we import the necessary modules.
 Apart from poliastro we will make use of astropy to deal with physical units and time definitions and jplephem to compute the positions and velocities of the planets.

-import numpy as np import astropy.units as u from astropy import time from poliastro import iod from poliastro.bodies import Sun from poliastro.twobody import Orbit from poliastro.util import time_range
+import numpy as np import astropy.units as u from astropy import time from poliastro import iod from poliastro.bodies import Earth, Mars, Sun from poliastro.twobody import Orbit from poliastro.maneuver import Maneuver

 We need a binary file from NASA called SPICE kernel to compute the position and velocities of the planets.
 Astropy downloads it for us:

 from astropy.coordinates import solar_system_ephemeris solar_system_ephemeris.set("jpl")

 The initial data was gathered from Wikipedia: the date of the launch was on November 26, 2011 at 15:02 UTC and landing was on August 6, 2012 at 05:17 UTC.
 We compute then the time of flight, which is exactly what it sounds.

 # Initial data date_launch = time.Time("2011-11-26 15:02", scale="utc") date_arrival = time.Time("2012-08-06 05:17", scale="utc")